EBISPOT/ICBO2017/README.md

 Go to the Zooma web page: www.ebi.ac.uk/spot/zooma

-Copy the traits from the traits.tsv file into the text box and press the 'Annotate button'.
+Copy the traits from the traits.tsv file into the text box and press the 'Annotate'.
 Take a look at the results.

 Zooma tries to annotate the data using curated mappings that have been given to it by other teams at the EBI.
 If it can't find a suitable mapping, it will go to OLS and search there.
 It also returns a confidence level for the annotation mapping it has found.